jacek-marchwicki/example-rx-and-kotlin-and-either/articles/nice-reader-writer-pattern.md

     }

     /**
-     * Interface that will allow reading and writing */ interface Write : Read {
+     * Interface that allows reading and writing
+     */
+    interface Write : Read {
         /*
-         * In kotlin we can override val with var so writes will be allowed */ override var list: List<String>
+         * In Kotlin, we can override val with var so writes will be allowed */ override var list: List<String>
         fun addItem(item: String)
     }

     /**
-     * Actually implementation of database
+     * Actual implementation of database
      *
      * It should be private so none will accidentally call it without locking */